FrancescoCalvanese/DCA_Reintegration/README.md

 - **DATA**
   Includes the dataset used in the main associated publication *"Title"*.

-- **Terminal_Implementation**
+- **Terminal Implementation**
   Provides instructions on how to apply the reintegration procedure within the `adabmDCA` package via the command line.

 ## **Usage**
 Refer to the Colab notebook for step-by-step guidance on utilizing the reintegration procedure.
-For command-line execution, follow the instructions in the *Implementation from Terminal* section.
+For command-line execution, follow the instructions in the *Terminal Implementation* section.

 For any issues or inquiries, please open an issue or reach out to the authors.